madnificent/docker-ember/README.md

 #### Linux configuration with user namespaces (advised)

 By default `ed*` commands run as root in the docker container, this means newly created files will be owned as root as well.
 To avoid this you can use user namespaces to map the container's root user to your own user.
-This requires some configuration and can be done with dockerd running as root (default) or as your user (see [Configuring on Linux (rootless)](#configuring-on-linux-rootless)).
+This requires some configuration and can be done with dockerd running as root (default) or as your user (see [Linux configuration with rootless docker](#linux-configuration-with-rootless-docker)).

 > [!NOTE]
 > on ubuntu 16.04 your user needs to part of the docker group so that it has access to `/var/run/docker.sock`